prokoma/tinycc/README.md

 In addition, we've added the `printnum(n)` builtin, which prints an integer terminated by newline.

-`examples/stdlib.c` contains some useful functions that you can copy into your programs.
+`examples/stdlib.c` contains some useful functions that you can copy into your programs (there is no preprocessor).